YOUR NEXT STEPS

 HOW DO I GET A HOME STUDY?

 The State of Alaska Office of Children’s Services provides adoption home studies for children adopted from Alaska foster care at no cost to families.
 A home study referral will be made after the youth has been in your home for three months.
-Parents have the option of hiring their own home study writer who is approved by the Office of Children’s Services.
+Parents have the option of hiring their own home study writer who is approved by the Office of Children’s Services, this would be at the families expense.
 A current listing of approve home study writers can be secured from the Alaska Center for Resource Families.

 WHAT IS OPEN ADOPTION?